textadventures/quest/docs/guides/invisiclues.md

 title: Help with InvisiClues
 ---

 It can be helpful to the player if your game has a help system - something she can access in game to get past that puzzle that seemed so simple to you, but is fiendishly complicated for the player.
-But how to let the player see how to solve this puzzle, but not inadventently see the solution for the whole game?
+But how to let the player see how to solve this puzzle, but not inadvertently see the solution for the whole game?

 Back at the dawn of time, Infocom came up with the idea of [InvisiClues](https://en.wikipedia.org/wiki/InvisiClues) - and now you can do that too, in a virtual way.

 ![](invisiclues.png "invisiclues.png")

-To get this to work, you need to create a new new HELP command.
+To get this to work, you need to create a new HELP command.
 For the command pattern, just type in "help|?", and for the name, "help2" (no quotes for both), as Quest already has a HELP command, and will object if you give your command the same name.

 For the script, paste in this: